Skip to content

 ¹ SESSION is the recommended scope for fleet shift deployments.
 DAY, VEHICLE, and FLEET scopes are also defined in the SBA spec for deployments with different budget reset semantics.

-Both profiles use the same MPCP artifact chain and the same verifier.
-The difference is in the policy authority, connectivity assumptions, and the new fields for human use cases.
+Both profiles use the same MPCP authorization chain and the same Trust Gateway.
+The difference is in the policy authority, connectivity assumptions, and the fields for human use cases.

 See Also